-U.S. extends economic aid to Greenland to counter China, Russia in Arctic
+US extends economic aid to Greenland to counter China, Russia in Arctic

 Greenland, home to only 56,000 people but rich in natural resources, is an autonomous Danish territory.
 With its tiny economy heavily dependant on fishing, the island, which has no roads between its 17 towns and one commercial international airport, relies on annual grants from Denmark.

-“They have clearly crossed the line,” said Karsten Honge, member of the foreign affairs committee for the Socialist People’s Party, a government ally.
+“They have clearly crossed the line,” said Karsten Honge, member of the Danish parliament’s foreign affairs committee for the Socialist People’s Party, a government ally.

 “It’s completely unheard of that a close ally tries to create division between Greenland and Denmark this way,” he told Reuters.

-Soren Espersen, a member of the Danish parliament’s foreign affairs committee for opposition party The Danish People’s Party, called the U.S. offer “an insult” to Greenland and Denmark.
+Soren Espersen, a member of the committee for opposition party The Danish People’s Party, called the U.S. offer “an insult” to Greenland and Denmark.

+However, Danish Foreign Minister Jeppe Kofod welcomed the move, saying Greenland had for years sought to develop its small economy by opening up to the world and seeking foreign investments.

+“I think it’s encouraging that it is the United States, a neighbour and close ally, who is making this grant,” he told Reuters.

-A senior U.S. State Department official, at a briefing on Thursday, denied Washington’s efforts were intended to create divisions, saying the United States has been working closely with Denmark for months on this initiative.
+A senior U.S. State Department official, at a briefing on Thursday, denied Washington’s efforts were intended to create divisions, saying the United States had been working closely with Denmark for months on this initiative.

-“I think what we’re doing here is good old-fashioned diplomatic stagecraft designed to enhance our engagement,” the official said, adding that the aid package was not “designed to pave the way to purchase Greenland.”
+“I think what we’re doing here is good old-fashioned diplomatic stagecraft designed to enhance our engagement,” the official said, adding the aid package was not “designed to pave the way to purchase Greenland.”

 The United States plans this year to open a consulate in Greenland’s capital Nuuk for the first time since 1953.